cosimameyer/cosimameyer.com/content/blog/2022-04-16-how-to-adapt-hugo-portio-to-a-more-personal-website/index.md

 ![very_small_image](/images/single-blog/pythonistr.png)

-I actually prefer using HTML code to adjust the image size and leave the `alt` parameter to what it is really designated to: the alternative text.
+I prefer using HTML code to adjust the image size and leave the `alt` parameter to what it is designated to -- the alternative text.
 But I couldn't find a way to make it work in this case.

 ---

 Well, that's what I have done so far to make it a better fit for me - but there are for sure plenty more options.
 I did, for instance, not yet include a section on publications (not sure if I will do it in the future because there are always services like [Google Scholar](https://scholar.google.de) or [ORCID](https://orcid.org) that have a good overview of your publications).
-If you have any other idea or suggestion, feel free to reach out.
+If you have any other ideas or suggestions, feel free to reach out.
 I'm always curious to learn more cool things ☺️